-In May 2016, Universal Credit Full Service was rolled out in Lowestoft, meaning that the most new claims to 'legacy benefits' made since then, within postal codes NR32, NR33, NR34 4 and IP19 1, would claim Universal Credit instead.
+In May 2016, Universal Credit Full Service was rolled out to Lowestoft Jobcentre, meaning that most new claims to 'legacy benefits' made since then, within postal codes NR32, NR33, NR34 4 and IP19 1, would claim Universal Credit instead.
 These “legacy benefits” are Housing Benefit, Working Tax Credit, Child Tax Credit, Income Support, Jobseekers Allowance and Employment and Support Allowance.

 As Universal Credit Full Service is rolled out to other Job Centres, it will be introduced to further postcodes within the Suffolk Coastal and Waveney areas.
-Please see our section on future roll out plans for more information.
+Please see our future roll out plans, below, for more information.

 People living in Supported Accommodation may still be able to apply for Housing Benefit.
 The rules regarding this are complex and if you think you are living in supported accommodation, please speak to your Landlord, or contact us, to confirm.

 People living in Temporary Accommodation, that have been placed there by Suffolk Coastal or Waveney District Council, will still need to apply for Housing Benefit for help with their housing costs, Universal Credit for help with daily living costs may need to be claimed alongside Housing Benefit.